AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 +++ Adobe Acrobat

-* Ensure only supported version of Microsoft Office (32-bit) and Adobe Acrobat is installed and opening dialogs are cancelled.
+* Ensure only supported version of Microsoft® Office (32-bit) and Adobe Acrobat is installed and opening dialogs are cancelled.
-* Ensure Adobe Acrobat service is disabled.
+* Ensure that Adobe Acrobat service is disabled.
-* Ensure Pdfgconfig batch was run with administrator privileges.
+* Ensure that Pdfgconfig batch was run with administrator privileges.
 * Ensure a PDF Generator user is added in PDF configuration UI.
-* Ensure the rights management-> replace process level token permission is added for the PDF Generator user.
+* Ensure the Rights Management > Replace process level token permission is added for the PDF Generator user.
-* (For app server based installations) Ensure application server is running as service.
+* (For app server-based installations) Ensure that application server is running as service.
-* Ensure the users have read and write permissions on PDF Generator's temp and temp directory.
+* Ensure that the users have read and write permissions on PDF Generator's temp and temp directory.
-* Ensure the PDF generator configuration add-in (pdfgconfig) is visible in Microsoft Office applications.
+* Ensure the PDF generator configuration add-in (pdfgconfig) is visible in Microsoft® Office applications.
 If pdfgconfig add-in is not visible in office application.
 Then run Adobe Acrobat repair, run the pdfgconfig.bat file, and restart the AEM Forms Server.

 +++

 +++Open Office

-**Microsoft Windows**
+**Microsoft® Windows**

-* Ensure supported version of Open Office is installed and opening dialogs are cancelled for all applications.
+* Ensure that supported version of Open Office is installed and opening dialogs are cancelled for all applications.
 * Ensure a PDF Generator user is added in PDF configuration UI.
-* Ensure System readiness tool does not report any error.
+* Ensure that System readiness tool does not report any error.

-**LINUX**
+* Ensure the PDF Generator user is a member of administrators group and **replace process level token** privilege is set for the user.
+* Ensure that the \Windows\SysWOW64\config\systemprofile\Deskop folder exists.
+If the folder does not exist, create it.
+* Grant full control on \Windows\SysWOW64\config\systemprofile, <crx-quickstart-home>\temp, and \Windows\Temp folders to the PDF Generator user.
+* Ensure that the user is configured in PDF Generator UI.
+Also:
+   1. Log in to the Microsoft® Windows with PDF Generator user.
+   1. Open Microsoft® Office or Open Office applications and cancel all dialogues.
+   1. Set AdobePDF as default printer.
+   1. Set Acrobat as default program for PDF files.
+   1. Perform manual conversion using PDFMaker ribbon items and File > Print options and cancel all dialogues.
+   1. Restart the AEM Forms Server.
+Also, kill all the processes related to conversion such as winword.exe, powerpoint.exe, and excel.exe.

+**Linux®**

-* Ensure supported version of Open Office is installed, opening dialogs are cancelled for all applications, and office applications launch sucessfully.
+* Ensure that supported version of Open Office is installed, opening dialogs are cancelled for all applications, and office applications launch successfully.
 * Path of OpenOffice is set in the console or the dt (Device Tree) profile.
-* Use 32-bit Java to start AEM Forms server.
+* Use 32-bit Java™ to start AEM Forms Server.
-* If there are issues in installing OpenOffice, ensurethat 32-bit libs required for OpenOffice installation are available.
+* If there are issues in installing OpenOffice, ensure that 32-bit libs required for OpenOffice installation are available.

 +++